The Story of Hagar in the Bible

 Notably, Hagar is the first person in the Bible to be visited by an angel, which occurred when she was fleeing Sarah’s mistreatment.
 The angel instructed her to return to her mistress, promising that her descendants would be numerous.
 Hagar referred to the deity as El Roi or “the God who sees me,” recognizing that God was aware of her plight.

-RELATED POST: 20 Fascinating Winter Bible Verses
+RELATED POST: 15 Interesting Bible Verses About The Sun

 Hagar eventually gave birth to a son named Ishmael – the forefather of the Arab nation – who led a nomadic lifestyle in the wilderness with his mother.
 Their story continues in Genesis 21, when Hagar and Ishmael faced banishment from Abraham’s household, and God provided for them in their time of need with a well in the desert.